Chart Color Schemes

 Population growth drivers in Mount Louisa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Mount Louisa is estimated at around 10,353 as of Feb 2026.
-This reflects an increase of 1,126 people (12.2%) since the 2021 Census, which reported a population of 9,227 people.
-The change is inferred from the resident population of 9,919, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 80 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,038 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Mount Louisa's 12.2% growth since the 2021 census exceeded the SA4 region (7.1%), along with the SA3 area, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Mount Louisa's population is estimated at 9,822 as of May 2026.
+This reflects an increase of 595 people since the 2021 Census, which reported a population of 9,227.
+The change is inferred from AreaSearch's estimate of 9,643 residents following examination of ABS data released in June 2025 and 80 validated new addresses since the Census date.
+This level of population equates to a density ratio of 985 persons per square kilometer.
+Over the past decade, Mount Louisa has demonstrated resilient growth patterns with a compound annual growth rate of 0.8%.
+Population growth was primarily driven by interstate migration contributing approximately 57.99999999999999% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a significant population increase in the top quartile of national regional areas is forecast, with the suburb expected to expand by 2,776 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 22.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
+A significant population increase is forecast for the top quartile of Australia's non-metropolitan areas, with Mount Louisa expected to grow by 2,560 persons to 2041, reflecting an increase of 24.2% in total over the 16 years.

 Frequently Asked Questions - Population